 Students are encouraged to report the assault to the proper authorities as soon as possible.
 You may also contact the Office of Student Services if the incident occurred on campus or with another student.
 Seek medical attention immediately.
 Confidential counseling services will be available for you on campus or you may be given a referral.

 Support is often needed at this time and afterward.
 Know that adjustments are available regarding living arrangements and academics, if necessary.
-More information is available in your Student Handbook on this issue, at the LCAC, or at the Office of Substance Awareness.
+More information is available in your Student Handbook on this issue, at Counseling and Psychological Services, the Health Center, or at the Office of Substance Awareness.